jimfinnis/jcf12/content/teaching/CS123/examples/logger1/index.md

     }

     /** a method which doesn't actually do anything - it's just
-     * an example showing how the logger instance variable might
+     * an example showing how the logger field might be used.
-     * be used.
      */
     public void someMethod(){
         // .. insert code here to actually do something ..